 Robert Jenkins is an Experienced Turnover Receiver.

-Robert Jenkins has been appointed as a Turnover Receiver in more than 1,000 cases by 185 courts throughout Texas in Anderson, Bell, Bexar, Brazoria, Brazos, Cameron, Chambers, Collin, Comal, Cooke, Dallas, Denton, Ector, El Paso, Ellis, Fort Bend, Galveston, Grayson, Gregg, Harris, Harrison, Henderson, Hidalgo, Hood, Jefferson, Johnson, Kaufman, Liberty, Maverick, McLennan, Montgomery, Nueces, Parker, Randall, Rockwall, San Augustine, Shelby, Smith, Tarrant, Travis, Upshur, Webb, Wise, and Williamson counties on judgments ranging from $1,000 to $10.1 million.
+Robert Jenkins has been appointed as a Turnover Receiver in more than 1,000 cases by 198 courts throughout Texas in Anderson, Bell, Bexar, Brazoria, Brazos, Cameron, Chambers, Collin, Comal, Cooke, Dallas, Denton, Ector, El Paso, Ellis, Fort Bend, Galveston, Grayson, Gregg, Harris, Harrison, Henderson, Hidalgo, Hood, Jefferson, Johnson, Kaufman, Liberty, Maverick, McLennan, Milam, Montgomery, Nueces, Parker, Randall, Rockwall, San Augustine, Shelby, Smith, Tarrant, Tom Green, Travis, Upshur, Webb, Williamson, Wise, Van Zandt, and Victoria counties on judgments ranging from $1,500 to $10.1 million.

 Have a question about having Receiver Jenkins appointed as a Turnover Receiver to collect on a judgment?
 Contact us by phone or by using the form below.